classiebit/eventmie-pro-docs/resources/docs/1.7/introduction.md

 # Introduction

-Welcome to Eventmie Pro documentation for version 1.6.
+Welcome to Eventmie Pro online documentation.
 Simply read this documentation from start to end, without skipping a single page.
 And you'll become master in it, just in an hour or less.

 <br>